Last updated: July 4, 2015 (1 month ago)

 Although the island is relatively small, it boasts a 2,200 peak in the centre and numerous hiking trails, beaches, two marinas and a 9-hole golf course.

-If you visit the Belterra Cohousing Website, you can learn more about the talents and interests of many of our members (“Who We Are”), and find out about attending a Belterra site walk (most Sundays).
+If you visit the Belterra Cohousing Website, you can learn more about the talents and interests of many of our members under “Who We Are” and find out about our wait list for rentals and homes for sale.
 The website includes renderings of the buildings that grace our 10 acres with 30 energy-efficient homes http://www.belterracohousing.ca

 At meetings, we find ourselves laughing a lot and enjoying the process of designing a community that includes community gardens, a 3,300 sf common house, greenhouse, workshop and children’s play areas.
 We also have fantastic potluck meals, with a range of diets represented.
 We look forward to expanding our cooking and meal sharing (and growing lots of vegetables) after we have all moved in.